MicrosoftDocs/PowerShell-Docs/reference/6/PackageManagement/Register-PackageSource.md

 ## PARAMETERS

 ### -Credential
-Specifies a user account that has permission to install package providers.
+Specifies a user account that has permission to access the authenticated location.

 ```yaml
 Type: PSCredential